SS-GEN: A Social Story Generation Framework with Large Language Models: Assessment of Social Story

 We explore the distinctions between the synthesized dataset and the manually written seed set that prompted the generation.
 For each generated Social Story pair (title, story content), we calculate its highest ROUGE-L overlap with the corresponding data in the seed set.
 Figure~\ref{fig:rougeL-statistic} shows the distribution of these ROUGE-L scores, indicating that a significant number of new titles and stories were generated with minimal overlap with the seeds.
 Additionally, we also examine diversity from the length perspective, with the distribution shown in Figure~\ref{fig:length-statistic}.

 To further analyze what types of intervention goals are generated and how diverse they are, we identify the verb-noun structure in the generated Social Story titles.
 Through the Berkeley Neural Parser\footnote{https://parser.kitaev.io/} \cite{kitaev2018constituency,kitaev2019multilingual}, we parse the titles and then extract the verb closest to the root along with its first direct noun object.
-Figure~\ref{fig:verb-noun} shows the top 20 most common root verbs and their top 5 direct noun objects.
-Overall, these intervention goals exhibit a wide range of intents and textual formats.
+Figure~\ref{fig:verb-noun} shows the top 20 most common root verbs and their top 3 direct noun objects, which can represent common topics within the dataset.
+The figure shows these intervention goals exhibit a wide range of intents and textual formats.